Manipulation and Peer Mechanisms: A Survey: Empirical Evidence

 Table \ref{table:empirics} lists research studies that test peer mechanisms in practice.
 We focus on studies where the participants providing the peer reports are also eligible for the prize.
 Many fascinating studies that ask a third party to report on the participants are excluded. \footnote{For example, \citet{maitra2020} study mechanisms where local traders and political representatives nominate farmers to receive loans.
 We do not include \possessivecite{maitra2020} study in Table \ref{table:empirics} because the local traders and political representatives are not eligible to receive loans.}

 We separate studies into three settings: field experiments, lab experiments, and observational studies.
-The field studies introduce experimental treatments in real-life settings.
+The field experiments introduce experimental treatments in real-life settings.
 For example, \citet{hussam2021targeting} assigned business grants to entrepreneurs in India based on peer rankings of profitability.
-The lab studies invite participants into a controlled laboratory setting and study the impact of experimental treatments.
-Lab studies may be conducted in physical locations or online. \citet{carpenter2010} recruit student participants to complete tasks in a laboratory environment while \citet{kotturi2020hirepeer} conduct experiments using the Amazon Mechanical Turk online crowdsourcing platform.
-The line between field and lab studies can be unclear.
-As \citet{chakraborty2018} point out, their lab experiment studies peer grading in a classroom setting so could be considered a field study.
-The final setting is observational studies where the researchers did not introduce any experimental treatments.
+The lab experiments invite participants into a controlled laboratory setting and study the impact of experimental treatments.
+Lab experiments may be conducted in physical locations or online. \citet{carpenter2010} recruit student participants to complete tasks in a laboratory environment while \citet{kotturi2020hirepeer} conduct experiments using the Amazon Mechanical Turk online crowdsourcing platform.
+The line between field and lab experiments can be unclear.
+As \citet{chakraborty2018} point out, their lab experiment studies peer grading in a classroom setting so could be considered a field experiment.
+The final setting is observational studies, where the researchers did not introduce any experimental treatments.

 As peer mechanisms can have many different applications, the studies listed in Table \ref{table:empirics} have been conducted in many different contexts.
 Many studies focus on the context of government transfers, subsidies, and loans.
-Policymakers have recognized that local community actors may have superior information compared to the central government on which community members are in most need of aid or will make the most productive use of a loan.
+Policymakers have recognized that local community members may have superior information compared to the central government on which community members are in most need of aid or will make the most productive use of a loan.
 Mechanisms that rely on the local community to target aid (often called ``community-based targeting") are a popular means to decide which community members should receive aid.

 Another popular study context is peer grading of student assignments.
 As online delivery has enabled instructors to scale their courses to thousands of students, the instructor does not have the time to grade all the assignments.
-Peer grading offers a scalable solution for grading in the massive open online courses (MOOCs).
+Peer grading offers a scalable solution for grading in massive open online courses (MOOCs).
 Although there are many studies on different facets of peer grading, we focus on studies that highlight how the manipulation of grades can be prevented.

 Outside of the targeting of government programs and peer grading of student assignments, empirical studies of peer mechanisms have focused on a diverse range of contexts. \citet{huang2019discovery}, \citet{carpenter2010}, and \citet{kotturi2020hirepeer} focus on labor markets: peer evaluations can influence which employee is promoted, set salary bonuses, or decide which freelancer is hired. \citet{balietti2016peer} use peer grading to assess artworks. \citet{bao2021deterrence} use a lab experiment to show how allowing criminal suspects to nominate another suspect can reduce the overall crime level. \citet{hussam2021targeting} use peer evaluations to determine which entrepreneurs will create the largest return from a business grant or loan.